Azure/autorest/Documentation/swagger-extensions.md

 ```

 ## x-ms-enum
 Enum definitions in Swagger indicate that only a particular set of values may be used for a property or parameter.
-When the property is represented on the wire as a string, it would be a natural choice to represent the property type in C# as an enum.
-However, not all enumeration values should necessarily be represented as C# enums - there are additional considerations, such as how often expected values might change, since adding a new value to a C# enum is a breaking change requiring an updated API version.
-Additionally, there is some metadata that is required to create a useful C# enum, such as a descriptive name, which is not represented in swagger.
-For this reason, enums are not automatically turned into enum types in C# - instead they are rendered in the documentation comments for the property or parameter to indcate allowed values.
-To indicate that an enum will rarely change and that C# enum semantics are desired, use the `x-ms-enum` exension.
+When the property is represented on the wire as a string, it would be a natural choice to represent the property type in C# and Java as an enum.
+However, not all enumeration values should necessarily be represented as strongly typed enums - there are additional considerations, such as how often expected values might change, since adding a new value to a strongly typed enum is a breaking change requiring an updated API version.
+Additionally, there is some metadata that is required to create a useful enum, such as a descriptive name, which is not represented in swagger.
+For this reason, enums are not automatically turned into strongly typed enum types - instead they are rendered in the documentation comments for the property or parameter to indicate allowed values.
+To indicate that an enum will rarely change and that C#/Java enum semantics are desired, use the `x-ms-enum` exension.
+Note that depending on the code generation language the behavior of this extension may differ.

-In C#, an enum type is generated and is declared as the type of the related request/response object.
+In C# and Java, an enum type is generated and is declared as the type of the related request/response object.
 The enum is serialized as the string expected by the REST API.

 **Parent element**: [Parameter Object](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#parameterObject), [Schema Object](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#schemaObject), [Items Object](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#itemsObject), or [Header Object](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#headerObject)